gmetais/sw-get-headers/README.md

 ## Cross domain problems

-CORS problems are a bit annoying.
+CORS restrictions are a bit annoying.

 #### Opaque response
 When making a cross-domain request, the service-worker can't access the response headers (neither the response code).
 The library will fire a `response` event, but the response object will only be: `{"opaque": true}`.